Tax and National Insurance

 - income from a private pension

-- income which doesn’t get taxed, eg from an Individual Savings Account (ISA)
+- income which does not get taxed, eg from an Individual Savings Account (ISA)

 - any income if you’ll reach State Pension age within 4 months

 - getting Jobseeker’s Allowance (JSA), Incapacity Benefit, Employment and Support Allowance (ESA) or Bereavement Support Payment

 How to tell HMRC

 Tell HMRC about a change in your income:

-If you pay Income Tax, you’ll have a Personal Allowance - income you don’t pay tax on.
+If you pay Income Tax, you’ll have a Personal Allowance - income you do not pay tax on.
 Your allowance may change if your income changes.

 HMRC will automatically adjust your Personal Allowance when you tell them about your change of income.